-The Bank, incorporated as a commercial bank in Thailand, was given the banking license by The Ministry of Finance on 15 June 2015, whilst the Bank through its notification requirement under the banking license, has commenced its legal day-1 on Monday 29 June 2015.
+The Bank, incorporated as a commercial bank in Thailand, was given the banking license by The Ministry of Finance on 15 June 2015.

-The immediate and ultimate parent companies during the financial period are ANZ Funds Pty.
+The immediate and ultimate parent companies during the financial year are ANZ Funds Pty.
 Ltd. and ANZ Banking Group Limited.
 Both are incorporated in Australia.